It is with deep regret I respectfully say my goodbye and thank you to fellow MilBlogger, Major Andrew Olmsted.

 In my blog, I often share my thoughts and feelings.
 There are a few opinions that I should probably not have been so vocal about, but blogging is so addictive.
 For some reason, I often do not think about whether or not my readers will enjoy or even understand what I am writing about.
 In some aspects, it doesn’t matter much to me, I blog for myself.

 My family and friends all know how much I love them.
 My children know how I love them more than the world.
 My mom and dad know that I love them and will put them in the best old folk’s home I can find (by best I mean cheapest).
-My siblings all know that I love them, each in their own way.
-Yes, I have always made sure my family and friends know how much I love them.
+I have always made sure my family and friends know how much I love them.

 No, there would be nothing in my final post that would shock or surprise anyone.
 My sense of duty and my feelings regarding my service to my country and the people of Iraq would not surprise anyone who has known me, met me or read my blog.